saylordotorg/course_econ306/Unit01.md

+---
+layout: default
+title: "ECON306: Industrial Organization"
+course_description: "An exploration of market structure analysis and the strategic behaviors of competing firms in different market settings with equal emphasis on theory and empirical studies.
+Topics include strategies of competitive and cooperative behaviors, firm decisions in regulated environments and the likely effects of deregulation, and a game-theoretic approach."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: The Field of Industrial Organization** <span id="1"></span> *The most basic questions that concern the field of Industrial Organization are: How do firms acquire market power?
 How do firms use